By the end of this section, you will be able to:

 Theoretically, the process of constituents voting regularly and reaching out to their representatives helps these congresspersons better represent them.
 It is considered a given by some in representative democracies that representatives will seldom ignore the wishes of constituents, especially on salient issues that directly affect the district or state.
 In reality, the job of representing in Congress is often quite complicated, and elected leaders do not always know where their constituents stand.
 Nor do constituents always agree on everything.
 Navigating their sometimes contradictory demands and balancing them with the demands of the party, powerful interest groups, ideological concerns, the legislative body, their own personal beliefs, and the country as a whole can be a complicated and frustrating process for representatives.

 Traditionally, representatives have seen their role as that of a delegate, a trustee, or someone attempting to balance the two.
-A representative who sees him- or herself as a delegate believes he or she is empowered merely to enact the wishes of constituents.
+Representatives who see themselves as delegates believe they are empowered merely to enact the wishes of constituents.
 Delegates must employ some means to identify the views of their constituents and then vote accordingly.
 They are not permitted the liberty of employing their own reason and judgment while acting as representatives in Congress.
 This is the delegate model of representation.

 Understandably, few if any representatives adhere strictly to one model or the other.
 Instead, most find themselves attempting to balance the important principles embedded in each.
 Political scientists call this the politico model of representation.
 In it, members of Congress act as either trustee or delegate based on rational political calculations about who is best served, the constituency or the nation.